TreestanG/treestang/README.md

 ![](https://api.visitorbadge.io/api/VisitorHit?user=treestang&repo=treestang&countColor=%237B1E7A)

 Hey, I'm Tristan.
 I am currently a student at Irvington.
-I'm just a guy who's interested in coding, not with any more interest in one subject.
+I'm just a guy who's interested in coding, writing code for a bit of everything.

 I created this account with the goal of creating more sophisticated projects.
 If you want to see where I started doing a little bit of coding, check out my [first](https://github.com/Koolwiza) github profile.
 Most of the projects on this page were created using discord.js.